 Includes a fifth group which is left fallow or sown with a manure crop.
 This works best in larger gardens where there is plenty of spare land.

 Whatever type of crop rotation plan you use it will be easier to implement if you record what beds the different vegetables were planted in each season.
-This can be as simple as recording your plantings in a notebook (as I used to do) or something more elaborate like a spread sheet.
+This can be as simple as recording your plantings in a notebook or something more elaborate like a spread sheet.

-These days I record my vegetable plantings using an excel spread sheet.
+These days I record my vegetable plantings using an excel spread sheet chart.

-It is possible to plant some vegetables repeatedly in the same spot year after year but the longer you do it the more likely you are to end up with disease problems.
+It is possible to plant some vegetables repeatedly in the same spot but the longer you do it the more likely you are to end up with disease problems.

-I have planted my potatoes in the same spot for over fifteen years now, planting in mid-spring then fallowing the bed after the crop has been harvested in early winter.
-I do this because potatoes are hard to remove from a bed once planted and the bed they are planted in gets no sun in the winter, so not much can be planted in it then.
+I have planted my potatoes in the same spot for many years now, planting in mid-spring then fallowing the bed after the crop has been harvested in early winter.
+I do this because potatoes are hard to remove from a bed once planted and the bed they are in gets no sun in winter, so not much can be planted in it then.